dquimper/GitbookTest/5. Opportunities/Search Opportunities by Name.md

-## Search Opportunities by Name,This example demonstrates how to search Opportunities by name.
+## Search Opportunities by Name
+,This example demonstrates how to search Opportunities by name.
 The name has to be an exact match for the search to be successful.
 ,```POST {{base_url}}/opportunities/search```
 ,### Headers
 ,Key | Value | Description | Type